 Pricing Included in Microsoft 365 ($6–12/user/month).

-Use Cases Teams-based interview scheduling.
+Use Cases interview scheduling with Teams.

 Fact Data Tens of thousands of companies use Bookings.